 Even businesses less directly affected by employee turnover and recruitment struggles are not necessarily safe.
 When there are many barriers to leaving and prospects are poor, employees remain in their jobs.
 That can have a negative impact on the company because they can be physically present without feeling a sense of loyalty.
 A company with a low staff turnover is not necessarily one staffed by employees who are extremely committed to their work.
 Employees who feel trapped often become less efficient or even toxic.

 The interlocking issues of employer branding, management structures, and flexibility at work need further investigation.
 Here are at least four issues that companies should tackle today:

 The hybrid work model and the office of the future: How can you make an inclusive, appealing workspace for employees with different lifestyles and living situations?
 Flexible working will not end with the pandemic.
 Companies that do not let go of old work models will lose candidates to the Yolo economy and fall behind.

-Organisation and autonomy at work: Flexibility is not only a question of workspace.
+Organization and autonomy at work: Flexibility is not only a question of workspace.
 Moreover, presenteeism can be an issue with remote working too.
-Today’s employees expect to be given greater autonomy, to be allowed to do more nonsynchronous group work and to have fewer meetings.
-Organisations must respect the values of craftsmanship, such as autonomy, responsibility and creativity, and let individuals manage their own work-life balance.
+Today’s employees expect to be given greater autonomy, to be allowed to do more nonsynchronous group work, and to have fewer meetings.
+Organizations must respect the values of craftsmanship, such as autonomy, responsibility, and creativity, and let individuals manage their own work-life balance.

 Learning culture and company mission: Today’s candidates will be wary of vague promises and insincere, grandiose speeches.
 Businesses looking to recruit must provide clear answers to two key questions.
 The first is what employees can expect to learn at their company.
 The second is how they can contribute to a mission they can identify with––though it doesn’t have to be about “saving the world”.